| Project

 reviewed the contractor's design and supervised installation

-Review of process design calculations, Piping and Instrumentation
+and commissioning on behalf of the University.
+Responsibilities Review of process design calculations, Piping and Instrumentation

 Diagram (P&ID), control philosophy and specifications for

+major items of plant including pumps, filters and tankage.
 The process route consists of aeration by compressed air injection

 and pre-chlorination followed by filtration using pressure